mathewbwilliamson/mn-punch-card-api/src/docs/deployment.md

 # Deployment

 -   Right now, a very manual process.
+-   Don't forget that Dev DB should be pointed at here.
+Env here should connect to Dev.

 -   Go to their terminal and git pull.
 -   npm i if needed